 Direct Comparison Profile

-Honey vs Aged Pu-erh Tea
+Honey Complex vs Aged Pu-erh Tea

-We scientifically analyze the biological properties of Honey and Aged Pu-erh Tea.
+We scientifically analyze the biological properties of Honey Complex and Aged Pu-erh Tea.
 Review the differences in macronutrients, vitamins, minerals, and our final nutritional verdict.

-| Nutrient / Metric | Honey (100g) | Aged Pu-erh Tea (100g) |
+| Nutrient / Metric | Honey Complex (100g) | Aged Pu-erh Tea (100g) |

 |---|---|---|